mitsuhir0/markdown-cv/index.md

 ## Working Papers

+`May 2023`
+Ida, Daisuke and Mitsuhiro Okano (2023) "Does nominal wage stickiness affect fiscal multiplier in a two-agent new Keynesian model?" _MPRA Paper_ No. 117241.

 `Oct 2021`
 Okano Mitsuhiro (2021) "Optimal monetary policy in a two-country new Keynesian model with deep consumption habits" _MPRA Paper_ No. 110259.
 (Under Revision)